3 charged in killing of store security guard over virus mask

 Whitmer offered her condolences.

 “It is incredibly sad that in this crisis that this life was lost,” Whitmer told reporters Monday.
-“We are mindful of how important it is that people keep a level head, that we do the right thing protecting ourselves and others.”
+“We are mindful of how important it is that people keep a level head, that we do the right things protecting ourselves and protecting others.”

-Associated Press reporters Mike Householder in Flint and David Eggert in Lansing contributed to this story.